LSSNCA Operations and Resettlement

 LSSNCA receives funding through state and federal contracts to support new neighbors in initial resettlement and longer-term integration.
 As this funding is limited, we rely on community-based support including individual monetary donations, public and private foundation support, and in-kind contributions.
 In particular, in their journey towards self-sufficiency, one of the greatest needs for new neighbors is rental assistance.
 Consider joining us as a Good Neighbor partner to aid in a family's resettlment.

 Why is temporary housing needed?

 In the waiting period of assurance with our agency and securing an apartment, families often live temporarily with relatives for a few days or weeks.
-In the event this is not possible, we are placing individuals and families in hotel suites, Air BnBs, and we are looking for individuals and communities who might have an apartment or mother-in-law suite available with a separate entrance, kitchen, and restroom(s).
+In the event this is not possible, we are placing individuals and families in hotel suites, AirBNBs, and we are looking for individuals and communities who might have an apartment or home to rent at cost.

 Volunteers & Partners